JOHN B. LARSON

 U.S. REPRESENTATIVE, THIRD DISTRICT, CONNECTICUT

-Rosa DeLauro is the Congresswoman from Connecticut’s Third Congressional District, which stretches from the Long Island Sound and New Haven, to the Naugatuck Valley and Waterbury.
-Rosa serves as Ranking Member of the House Appropriations Committee and sits on the Democratic Steering and Policy Committee, and she is the Ranking Member of the Labor, Health and Human Services, and Education Appropriations Subcommittee, where she oversees our nation’s investments in education, health, and employment.
+Rosa DeLauro represents Connecticut’s Third Congressional District, which stretches from the Long Island Sound and New Haven to the Naugatuck Valley and Waterbury.
+Rosa serves as Ranking Member of the House Appropriations Committee and is the Ranking Member of the Labor, Health and Human Services, and Education Appropriations Subcommittee, where she oversees our nation’s investments in education, health, and employment.

-Rosa has also fought to stop trade agreements that lower wages and ships jobs overseas, while also protecting the rights of employees and unions.
-She believes that we need to grow our economy by making smart innovative investments in our infrastructure, which is why she introduced legislation to create a National Infrastructure bank.
+Rosa has also fought to stop trade agreements that lower wages and ships jobs overseas, while protecting the rights of employees and unions.
+She opposed the Trans Pacific Partnership and led renegotiations of the North American Free Trade Agreement, now USMCA.
+She believes in growing our economy by making smart, innovative investments in our infrastructure, and helped President Biden pass the Bipartisan Infrastructure Law.

-Rosa believes that we have a moral obligation to our nation’s veterans and their families, and her concern for these heroes extends to both their physical and mental well-being.
-Rosa supports a transformation in how the Department of Veterans Affairs is funded, including advanced appropriations for health services, to ensure its fiscal soundness; and she successfully championed legislation to guarantee that troops deploying to combat theaters get the mental health screening they need both before and after deployment, as well as championed legislation that now provides assistance to today’s Post-9/11 veterans choosing to pursue on-the-job training and apprenticeship programs.
+Rosa believes that we have a moral obligation to our nation’s veterans and their families, and that these heroes deserve support for their physical and mental health.
+Rosa supports improving funding for the Department of Veterans Affairs, including dedicated appropriations for health services.
+She has successfully championed legislation to guarantee that troops deploying to combat theaters receive the mental health screening they need before and after deployment.
+She also championed legislation to assist post-9/11 veterans pursuing on-the-job training and apprenticeship programs.
+Rosa also helped enact the Honoring our Promise to Address Comprehensive Toxins (PACT) Act.

 Rosa belongs to 62 House caucus groups and is the co-chair of the Baby Caucus, the Long Island Sound Caucus, and the Food Safety Caucus.

-Soon after earning degrees from Marymount College and Columbia University, Rosa followed her parents’ footsteps into public service, serving as the first Executive Director of EMILY's List, a national organization dedicated to increasing the number of women in elected office; Executive Director of Countdown '87, the national campaign that successfully stopped U.S. military aid to the Nicaraguan Contras; and as Chief of Staff to U.S. Senator Christopher Dodd.
+Rosa earned degrees from Marymount College and Columbia University, then followed her parents’ footsteps into public service, serving as the first Executive Director of EMILY's List, a national organization dedicated to increasing the number of women in elected office; Executive Director of Countdown '87, the national campaign that successfully stopped U.S. military aid to the Nicaraguan Contras; and as Chief of Staff to U.S. Senator Christopher Dodd.
 In 1990, Rosa was elected to the House of Representatives, and she has served as the Congresswoman from Connecticut’s Third Congressional District ever since.

 Rosa is married to Stanley Greenberg.
 Their children--Anna, Kathryn, and Jonathan Greenberg--all are grown and pursuing careers.
 Rosa and Stan have six grandchildren, Rigby, Teo, Sadie, Jasper, Paola and Gus.